 At the end of the tenancy, your bond will not be released until a final inspection of the property is carried out.
 We will conduct the final inspection as soon as possible after you return all keys to our office, generally within two business days.
-If the property is in generally the same condition as it was at the beginning of the tenancy, the bond will be returned to you without delay.
+If the property is in generally the same condition as it was at the start of the tenancy, the bond will be returned to you without delay.

-As a tenant you will appreciate how important it is that your property is ready for you to occupy at the beginning of your tenancy.
-Therefore, to enable the property to be relet quickly, it may not always be possible for you to return in order to correct any areas requiring further attention.
-If further cleaning is required we may engage a professional cleaner and deduct the cost from your bond.
-To avoid this, a Cleaning Checklist will be sent to you prior to vacating the premises, advising you of what the Property Manager will be checking at the final inspection.
-A copy of the checklist is contained in this manual.
+It is important that your property is ready for you to occupy at the beginning of your tenancy.
+Therefore, to enable the property to be re-let quickly, it may not always be possible for you to return in order to correct any areas requiring further attention.
+If further cleaning is required, we may engage a professional cleaner and deduct the cost from your bond.
+To avoid this, a Cleaning Checklist will be sent to you prior to vacating the premises, advising you of what will be checked at the final inspection.